 And for one glorious day, just about all of the major players line Tremont's historic Professor Avenue, ready to sell you sample-sized portions of their greatest hits during the Taste of Tremont.
 Grab a craft brew from the beer garden and enjoy live music and DJs both on the street stages and in several of the neighborhood establishments themselves.

 First and foremost, declare the Taste of Tremont as your "cheat day" from whatever Oprah-book-club lifestyle improvement plan you happen to be trying this summer.
 The temptations will hit you early and often, and they're too powerful to ignore.

-- And oh, the temptations.
-The dishes, which typically range from $3-10, include offerings from Tremont's big guns - think chefs Dante Boccuzzi and Rocco Whalen, for starters - as well as other exciting taste experiences from local stalwarts.
+And oh, the temptations.
+The dishes, which typically range from $3-15, include offerings from Tremont's major chefs, as well as other exciting taste experiences from local stalwarts, like spicy noodle dishes from Tremont mainstay TY FUN Thai Bistro.
 Much like Cleveland's restaurant explosion of the last decade, Taste of Tremont highlights flavors from all corners of the world.

 Restaurants aside, Tremont is a vibrant community with locally owned shops, laid-back bars and art galleries - all of which open their doors for festivalgoers.
 Even if you're looking simply to get out of the hot sun, it's worth putting down your plastic cutlery for a bit to embark on a little art- or shop-hop of your own.